Awelewa01/PRODIGY_CS_02/README.md

 This tool encrypts an image "prodigy_image.png" and encrypts it to "prodigy_image_encrypted.png".
-The program was run again to decyrpt "prodigy_image_encrypted.png" to "prodigy_image_decrypted.png" It was oberserved that both "prodigy_image_encrypted.png" and "prodigy_image_decrypted.png" are same.
+The program was run again to decyrpt "prodigy_image_encrypted.png" to "prodigy_image_decrypted.png" The program was run on Visual Studio Code
+It was oberserved that both "prodigy_image_encrypted.png" and "prodigy_image_decrypted.png" are same.